Skip to content

 Looking back toward the street behind us while standing on the beach in Carmel.
 You really can’t see much in terms of the houses across the street from the beach.
 The trees and heavy vegetation provide them with quite a bit of privacy.
 But I did want to give you an idea of what it looks like.

 Looking north toward Pebble Beach golf course from Carmel beach.
 You may be able to see the mist that was forming just above the water near the grassy ledge.
-I’m told that the lush green grass in the photo is the famous 15th hole at Pebble Beach.
+I’m told that the lush green grass in the photo one of the most famous holes at Pebble Beach Country Club.

 Another view, taken a bit later, looking south from a different spot on the beach.
 The fog is rolling in from above at this point (top left).
 Just a beautiful place to be.